rdwtechday/rdwtechday2019/_sprekers/mark-klabbers.md

 ---
-naam: Mark Klabbers
+naam: Gijs van Dulmen
-titel: Infosupport
+titel: Analyst, Coach and Trainer at Infosupport
-ref: mark-klabbers
+ref: gijs-van-dulmen
 ---
-Consultant at Microsoft
+Analyst, Coach and Trainer at Infosupport